rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 ```

 >Want additional options?
 Need help troubleshooting?
 See [High Availability Install: Advanced Options]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/#advanced-configurations).

+## A. Choose an SSL Option and Install Rancher

 Rancher server is designed to be secure by default and requires SSL/TLS configuration.
 There are two options for the source of the certificate in an HA air gap setup: